foreverfl/vscode/docs/containers/docker-compose.md

          - 5678:5678
    ```

-1. Once your container is built and running, attach the debugger by hitting `kb(workbench.action.debug.start)` with the **Python Debugger: Remote Attach** launch configuration selected.
+1. Once your container is built and running, attach the debugger by hitting `F5` with the **Python Debugger: Remote Attach** launch configuration selected.

    ![Screenshot of debugging in Python](images/compose/docker-compose-python-debug.png)